icapps/ollie/README.md

 Click 'create app password'

-Give the app password a name and write permissions on Repo's and Projects.
+Give the app password a name and add the following permission:
+  - Read/Write on _Projects_
+  - Admin on _Repositories_

 ### Considerations